impeterk/tinyReddit/README.md

 # <React 2 Reddit />

+### Reddit is currently experiencing protests, due to overpriced APIs and poor management of the situation.
+Many subreddits are therefore down

 <React 2 Reddit /> is a responsive, read-only Reddit web application built using React, Redux, and Bulma CSS.
 It is deployed and accessible at [react2reddit.vercel.app](https://react2reddit.vercel.app).

 ## Description